peterjmarko/llm-narrative-framework/docs/PROJECT_ROADMAP.md

   - [ ] Create a new utility in `src/utils/` to provide a standardized, shared `tqdm` progress bar.
   - [ ] Refactor `generate_eminence_scores.py` and `generate_ocean_scores.py` to use this shared utility for a consistent user experience during long-running LLM calls.
 - [ ] **Implement Automated Study Lifecycle Management**
+  - [ ] Restructure `config.ini` to accommodate study parameters (like for Layer 4).
+Implies '[Study]' will be renamed to '[Experiment]' (for experiment config) and '[Study]' used for studies.
+Sync with Layer 4 approach.
   - [ ] Implement a `new_study.ps1` orchestrator to automate the creation of multi-experiment studies based on a factor matrix in `config.ini`.
   - [ ] Develop a corresponding Layer 7 test harness to validate the full `new -> audit -> break -> fix` study lifecycle.
   - [ ] Implement `fix_study.ps1` to provide an automated repair workflow for entire studies.
+- [ ] **Implement Provenance Capture**
+  - [ ] Modify `new_experiment.ps1` to generate a `provenance.json` file in each new experiment directory.
+  - [ ] The provenance file will capture Git state (commit SHA, tag) and key environment details (Python version, OS).
+  - [ ] Implement a smoke test that runs `new_experiment.ps1` with a minimal configuration and asserts that the `provenance.json` file is correctly generated.

+**Note**: This task is distinct from the "Generate an experiment parameters manifest (`parameters.json`) to permanently record all parameters used" task under "Improve Experiment Execution and Reproducibility" below.
+The current provenance capture focuses on environmental metadata only (via `provenance.json`), while the future parameters manifest (via `parameters.json`) will be part of CLI-driven experiments and replace config.ini as the parameter source.

 - [ ] **Improve Experiment Execution and Reproducibility**
   - [ ] Refactor inter-script communication for robustness.
 Modify core Python scripts (`experiment_manager.py`, etc.) to send all human-readable logs to `stderr` and use `stdout` exclusively for machine-readable output (e.g., the final experiment path).
 Update PowerShell wrappers to correctly handle these separate streams.
   - [ ] Implement CLI-driven experiments where parameters are passed as arguments to `new_experiment.ps1` instead of being read from a global `config.ini`.
-  - [ ] Generate an experiment manifest file with results to permanently record all parameters used (this will replace config.ini as the source of parameters).
+  - [ ] Generate an experiment parameters manifest (`parameters.json`) to permanently record all parameters used (this will replace config.ini as the source of parameters).
   - [ ] Update `audit`, `repair`, and `migrate` workflows to use the manifest as the ground truth.
 - [ ] **Concurrent LLM Averaging for Eminence and OCEAN Scores**
   - [ ] Use a "wisdom of the crowd" approach by querying multiple different LLMs for the same batch and averaging their scores to get more stable, less biased results for both eminence and personality scoring.